doctor-cornelius/django-message-tag-error/README.md

 ## TLDR;

 If you override message tags in `settings.py`, it is difficult to know how to do it.
 Furthermore if you plan on generating `info` or `debug` message tags for the admin panel, they will not work because django admin does  not include styling for them.
-This repo shows how to achieve this, for vailla admin, and also if using `django-admin-interface`.
+This repo shows how to achieve this, for vanilla admin, and also if using `django-admin-interface`.

 ## The Problem